TidySnakeSL-alt/TidySnakeSL-alt/README.md

 # HELLO!!!!!
-My name is TidySnakeSL and the only thing i do in Github is help my friend Luciano Ortega "https://github.com/LucianoOrtega"
+My name is TidySnakeSL and the only thing i do in Github is help my friend Luciano Ortega <"https://github.com/LucianoOrtega"> Luciano Ortega